rashedsabbir/job-portal-api/README.md

 # Job Portal API

-Created a job portal with the following requirements:
+Created a job portal with the following requirements

 ### Roles